billthefarmer/blog/blog/content/post/mullard-5-20-amplifier.md

 ---

-Many years ago one of my brothers' friends brought me a faulty military surplus valve amplifier which used [807][0] valves for the output.
+Many years ago one of my brothers' friends brought me a faulty military surplus valve amplifier which used [807][1] valves for the output.
 It appeared to have suffered a flashover which had destroyed much of the wiring and components inside the chassis, but the tagboards appeared to be reusable.

-I had a copy of a Mullard amplifier book, [Mullard Circuits for Audio Amplifiers][1] at the time, which I subsequently lent so someone who never returned it.
+I had a copy of a Mullard amplifier book, Mullard Circuits for Audio Amplifiers at the time, which I subsequently lent so someone who never returned it.
 Just recently I found a copy [online][2].

 So I stripped the amplifier and decided to rebuild it using the